Rockypocky77/ChancifySATPrep/sat5.md

 A) bystander effects are stronger than initially thought
 B) real-world intervention rates are higher than laboratory studies suggested, especially in clear emergencies
 C) cameras prevent helping
-D) all early research was completely wrong
+D) most early research was largely incorrect

 The Genovese case's "38 witnesses" claim proved

-A) completely accurate
+A) largely accurate
 B) exaggerated; actual circumstances were more ambiguous than mythological narrative suggested
 C) irrelevant
 D) understated